lupyuen/lupyuen.github.io/src/gateway.md

 _The data packets received by The Things Network...
 What can we do with them?_

-When The Things Network receives our data packets, we can configure it to...
+We may configure The Things Network to...

 -   Push the packets to an MQTT Queue